College of Agriculture and Environmental Sciences

 A group of students and instructors sit around a table with laptops, smiling and celebrating a success.
 One student gestures excitedly while a woman standing behind them raises her arms in triumph.
 Harmandeep Sharma, Ph.D., and students react after finding out that they've moved into first place in a practice round for the Cyber & AI Games In Agriculture hackathon, part of the 135th Morrill Act events.

-On September 9 and 10, 2025, representatives and members of the nineteen 1890 institutions will gather in the nation’s capital for the 135th anniversary of the Second Morrill Act of 1890.
+On September 9 and 10, 2025, representatives and members of the nineteen 1890 institutions gathered in the nation’s capital for the 135th anniversary of the Second Morrill Act of 1890.
 Signed by President Benjamin Harrison, the Act ensured that states receiving land-grant funds either integrated their universities or established separate ones for Black students—giving rise to the 1890 land-grant HBCUs, including North Carolina A&T State University.
 Founded in 1891, N.C.
 A&T began with just 37 students and four teachers before moving to Greensboro in 1892, where it laid the foundation for its land-grant legacy ( N.C.
 A&T History).

 Launching the First HBCU-Led Cyber & AI Games in Agriculture

-Innovation meets education on September 9, 2025, with the launch of the Cyber and AI Games for Agriculture.
+Innovation met education on September 9, 2025, with the launch of the Cyber and AI Games for Agriculture.
 Hosted at the University of the District of Columbia, this groundbreaking event will challenge student teams to solve real-world agricultural cybersecurity scenarios.

 A Reception at the New Home of the National 4-H Council